litestar-org/litestar/docs/usage/1-routing/5-mounting-asgi-apps.md

 --8<-- "examples/routing/mount_custom_app.py"
 ```

-The handler function will receive all requests with a url that begins with `/some/sub-path`, e.g. `/some/sub-path` and
+The handler function will receive all requests with an url that begins with `/some/sub-path`, e.g. `/some/sub-path` and
 `/some/sub-path/abc` and `/some/sub-path/123/another/sub-path` etc.

 !!! info Technical Details